microsoft/nni/docs/en_US/HowToImplementTrainingService.md

 ```
 The metadata includes the host address, the username or other configuration related to the platform.
 Users need to definite their own Metadata format, and set the Matadata instance in this function.
 This function  is called before the experiment is started, users should set the prerequest configurations and check the healthy of the platform before starting an experiment.

 __getClusterMetadata(key: string)__
 This function will return the metadata value according to the values, it could be left empty if users don't need to use it.

 __submitTrialJob(form: JobApplicationForm)__

-SubmitTrialJob is a function to submit new Trial jobs, users should generate a job instance in TrialJobDetail type.
+SubmitTrialJob is a function to submit new trial jobs, users should generate a job instance in TrialJobDetail type.
 TrialJobDetail is defined as follow:
 ```
 interface TrialJobDetail {
     readonly id: string;